CappasityTech/CappasityiOS/README.md

-# Cappasity iOS Framework v0.3
+# Cappasity iOS Framework v0.4

 CappasityFramework contains functionality for working with models on the Cappasity platform, i.e.:
 * obtaining the models
-* obtaining the properties of a given model, updating the properties, deleting the model
+* obtaining the properties of a given model
 * displaying the model

 Copyright (c) 2017 - 2018, Cappasity Inc. All rights reserved.